Article

 pip install "typer[all]" geopandas pyogrio

-GeoPandas ≥ 1.0 defaults to pyogrio for all vector I/O, replacing the older fiona bindings with a faster, thread-safe C extension built directly on GDAL/OGR.
-For broader context on structuring spatial command-line tools, this page is part of the CLI Architecture & Design Patterns guide.
+GeoPandas β‰₯ 1.0 defaults to pyogrio for all vector I/O, replacing the older fiona bindings with a faster, thread-safe C extension built directly on GDAL/OGR.
+For broader context on structuring spatial command-line tools, see the CLI Architecture & Design Patterns guide.

 Data-flow overview